Mastering the Conversion: Kilograms to Grams (and Vice Versa)

 -

 Scientific Research and Experiments: Precise mass measurements are essential in scientific experiments.
 Researchers frequently need to convert between kilograms and grams depending on the scale of their experiment and the sensitivity of their measuring instruments.
-For example, a chemist might use grams to measure the mass of a reagent, while a physicist studying celestial bodies could use kilograms to discuss planetary masses.
+As an example, a chemist might use grams to measure the mass of a reagent, while a physicist studying celestial bodies could use kilograms to discuss planetary masses.

 -